 Health Data Research UK is funded by UK Research and Innovation, the Medical Research Council, the British Heart Foundation, the National Institute for Health Research, the Economic and Social Research Council, the Engineering and Physical Sciences Research Council, Health and Care Research Wales, Health and Social Care Research and Development Division (Public Health Agency, Northern Ireland), Chief Scientist Office of the Scottish Government Health and Social Care Directorates, and Wellcome.

 Nature Medicine publishes research that addresses the needs and goals of contemporary medicine.
 We are a monthly journal publishing original peer-reviewed research in all areas of medicine on the basis of its originality, timeliness, interdisciplinary interest and impact on improving human health.
-We have a keen interest in new concepts in human biology and disease pathogenesis to robust preclinical bases for new therapeutic modalities and drug development to all phases of clinical work, as well as innovative technologies aimed at improving human health.
+We have a keen interest in new concepts in human biology and disease pathogenesis to robust preclinical basis for new therapeutic modalities and drug development to all phases of clinical work, as well as innovative technologies aimed at improving human health.
 In addition, we publish commissioned content aimed at contextualizing the latest advances in translational and clinical research to reach a wide audience of M.D. and Ph.D. readers.